Googly eyes

 Googly eyes, or wiggle eyes, are small plastic crafting items used to imitate eyeballs.
 Googly eyes traditionally are composed of a white plastic or card backing covered by a clear, hard-plastic shell, encapsulating a black plastic disc.
 The combination of a black circle over a white disk mimics the appearance of the sclera and pupil of the eye to humorous effect.
-The inner black disk is allowed to move freely within the larger clear plastic shell, which makes the eyes appear to move when the googly eyes are tilted or shaken.
+The inner black disk is able to move freely within the larger clear plastic shell, which makes the eyes appear to move when the googly eyes are tilted or shaken.
+The term is also used more broadly to describe a visual style characterized by oversized eyes with loosely moving or erratic pupils, particularly in puppetry, animation, and cartoon design.